Arrow BOOK

 When to consider other options

-If symptoms do not improve, or if the pattern of pain suggests a different source, your consultant may discuss alternatives such as:
+If symptoms do not improve, or if the pattern of pain suggests a different source, your consultant may discuss alternatives such as coeliac plexus block or ablation, abdominal wall nerve blocks where appropriate, trigger point injection for abdominal wall tension, medication optimisation, or multidisciplinary pain management and rehabilitation support.

 Safety note

-Please tell your consultant if you take blood thinners, have diabetes, allergies, active infection, are pregnant, or have had previous reactions to steroid, local anaesthetic, or contrast dye.
-You may need someone to accompany you home depending on the medications use
+Please tell your consultant if you take blood thinning medication, have diabetes, allergies, active infection, are pregnant, or have had previous reactions to steroid, local anaesthetic, or contrast dye.
+You may need someone to accompany you home depending on the medications used.

-Arrange a consultation to discuss whether a splanchnic nerve block or ablation is suitable for your abdominal pain.
+Arrange a consultation to discuss whether splanchnic nerve block or ablation may be suitable for your abdominal pain.